bhoov/amtutorial/_docs/tutorial/energy_transformer.html.md

 matrices (let’s use a bias for each), position embeddings, and CLS/MASK tokens.
-The position embeddings are used to encode the position of each token in the sequence, and the CLS/MASK tokens are used for interop with the original ViT.
-(Dosovitskiy et al. 2020) Additionally, the `layernorm` is external to the computation of the ET so we’ll insert those parameters here.
+The position embeddings are used to encode the position of each token in the sequence, and the CLS/MASK tokens are used for interop with the original ViT. \[2\] Additionally, the `layernorm` is external to the computation of the ET so we’ll insert those parameters here.

 ``` python
 class ImageEnergyTransformer(eqx.Module):